 What will happen if my student does not participate in the BYO scheme?

 The College encourages all students to participate in the BYO program, but is committed to working with families who may have difficulties joining the scheme.
-At least one computer lab will be available during lunch breaks for all students to use and staff will always work with students to ensure they are not disadvantaged in their education.
+At least one computer lab will be available during lunch breaks when required for all students to use and staff will always work with students to ensure they are not disadvantaged in their education.
 Students will not be provided individual school laptops to take home.